novadeviator/4K-BPM-SCLork/README.md

 # 4K-BPM-SCLork

-SupeCollider composition for 10-16 laptop players
+"4K/BPM SCLOrk" is an electronic composition for any amount of laptop performers - preferably 10 or more.